yjwong/3dgol/README.md

 your system, you can use the system installed GLFW library by running `cmake -DUSE_SYSTEM_GLFW=ON` in step 2 instead.

+By default, the system installed GLM library is used.
+To change this, set `USE_SYSTEM_GLM` to `OFF`.

 Running
 -------